kyounger/kaniko-jenkins-examples/README.md

+# Jenkins kaniko examples for building images in kubernetes

+Available are both declarative and scripted options, and using k8s secrets or Jenkins Credentials for storing config.json docker credentials.

 ## How to store crendentials for kaniko to use to push image

 ### How to create a kubernetes secret with docker credentials